-The aim of the Embedded Sensing project was to offer a manufacturing business the ability to actively optimise and control a process, reduce down time and prevent potential processing errors.
-This was achieved by developing a smart fixture which includes feedback, control and automatic responses dependant on what is happening to a part in real-time.
+The aim of the Embedded Sensing project was to offer a manufacturing business the ability to actively optimise and control a process, reduce downtime and prevent potential processing errors.
+This was achieved by developing a smart fixture that includes feedback, control and automatic responses dependant on what is happening to a part in real-time.

 The project was split into two initial phases: